 Risk factors of coronary artery disease and acute myocardial infarction

-Risk factors of coronary artery disease is one of the most intensively researched areas of medicine.
+Risk factors of coronary artery disease are some of the most intensively researched areas of medicine.
 Thousands of studies, ranging from genomics to nationwide epidemiological studies, have elucidated risk factors of coronary artery disease.
-The INTERHEART study deserves special mention, because it was conducted in 52 countries, including all continents.
+The INTERHEART study deserves special mention because it was conducted in 52 countries, including all continents.
 The INTERHEART study showed that more than 90% of the total risk of developing acute myocardial infarction was explained by nine simple modifiable risk factors.
 This was true for men and women in all 52 countries.
 It follows that the vast majority of all myocardial infarctions may be prevented by targeting these risk factors.
 The INTERHEART study brought rather spectacular news, as it was previously believed that only 50% of the risk was modifiable.
-Virtually all studies have shown that the most important risk factors are high blood lipids (hyperlipidemia), smoking, hypertension and diabetes.
-Other significant risk factors are abdominal obesity, psychosocial stress, low levels of physical activity, low intake of fruits and vegetables etc. Importantly, hyperlipidemia (sometimes referred to as dyslipidemia) and smoking constitute 66% of the risk of myocardial infarction!
+Virtually all studies have shown that the most important risk factors are high blood lipids (hyperlipidemia), smoking, hypertension, and diabetes.
+Other significant risk factors are abdominal obesity, psychosocial stress, low levels of physical activity, low intake of fruits and vegetables, etc. Importantly, hyperlipidemia (sometimes referred to as dyslipidemia) and smoking constitute 66% of the risk of myocardial infarction!

 Table 1: Risk factors for acute myocardial infarction (INTERHEART study)